-More than likely, Turkish friends will serve you tea when you visit them in their home.
-They may also invite you to meet them in tea gardens that are family destinations.
-Teahouses, generally located in the village or town centre are male-dominated environments, and it would be extremely unusual to see a female in one of those.
+Turkish tea rather than coffee is the national drink of Turkey.
+More than likely, Turkish friends will serve tea when you visit them at home.
+They may also send invites to meet them in tea gardens that are family destinations and an integral part of Turkish culture.
+Teahouses in villages or town centres of Turkey are male-dominated environments, and females rarely visit.

-The most widely used brand of tea in Turkey is Caykur from the northeast region of Rize.
-This province, known as the tea capital of the country has a mild climate suiting the green mountainsides covered with tea plantations.
-As the main trade of the region, estimates say every second adult works in the tea industry of Rize.
-Caykur produce many variations of tea although Rize Turist is the most widely sold.
-If you are in that region, visit the Caykur tea gardens for a refreshing brew and fantastic view over the city and its tea plantations.
+Caykur from the northeast Rize region of Turkey is the most widely used brand of black tea.
+The mild climate of this special place, known as Turkey’s tea capital, suits green mountainsides covered with plantations.
+As Rize’s leading trade, estimates say every second adult works in the industry.
+Caykur produces many variations of tea, although Rize Turist is the most widely sold in Turkey and throughout the world.
+If you are in Rize, visit Caykur tea gardens to consume a refreshing brew and for fantastic city, sea, and plantations views.

 Other Types of Turkish Tea

-Oralet is a fruit tea with flavours such as orange, apple, lemon, and cherry.
-Rather than using traditional tea leaves, the mixture consistency looks like sprinkles used for decorating cakes.
-It has an unusual bright colour, a fruity taste and generally thanks to its sweetness, does not need additional sugar.
-Typically sold at the local weekly markets, this tea type appeals to tourists more than Turks.
+Oralet, a fruit tea with flavours like orange, apple, lemon, and cherry, looks more like sprinkles for decorating cakes rather than leaves.
+The unusual bright colour, fruity taste, and sweetness mean this drink does not need extra sugar.
+Sold at local weekly markets, this type appeals to tourists more than Turks.

-Turkish herbal tea is also available but at this point, it is worth mentioning Apple tea.
-It has garnered a reputation in the tourism industry as the ideal drink to offer travellers, especially while you are shopping.
-The truth is that Turks seldom drink it.
-According to them, the black, sweet variety is the only way to drink tea like a Turk!
+Turkish herbal tea is available, but at this point, it is worth mentioning Apple tea.
+This beverage garnered a reputation in Turkish tourism as ideal drinks to offer travellers, especially while shopping.
+However, Turks seldom drink it.
+According to them, the black, sweet variety is how to drink tea like a Turk!